luckysnorkel/sffilmlocations/README.md

 I moved to San Francisco in 2010.
 I love the city dearly and am proud to call it my home.
 Its reputation has suffered recently, in large part due to biased national news reporting.
 But perhaps the news isn’t wholly to blame for this misperception.

 The longer I’ve lived here, the more I’ve come to realize that the San Francisco that’s so often portrayed in films and television tends to be limited to a small pocket of the city.
-So perhaps the average American’s media-driven perception of how San Francisco “used to be” feeds into this overblown viewpoint of a city in decline.
+So perhaps the average American’s media-driven perception of how San Francisco “used to be” feeds into this skewed viewpoint of a city in decline.
 I decided to undergo an analysis of city filming locations to answer the following questions:

 1. How have the number and scope of citywide filming locations changed over time?
 2. How do the most-filmed districts correlate with actual San Francisco demographics?